Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python

 \subsection{Implementation details and environment setup}

-We implemented the Type4Py and TypeWriter approaches in Python 3 and its ecosystem.
-We extract ASTs from source files using the \textit{ast} module of Python's standard library.
-The data processing pipeline is parallelized by employing \textit{joblib} package.
-We use the NLTK package \cite{loper2002nltk} for performing standard NLP tasks such as tokenization and stop work removal.
-To train the Word2Vec model, gensim package is used.
-The neural model is implemented in the PyTorch framework \cite{paszke2019pytorch}.
-For splitting the datasets and evaluating neural models' performance, we use the Scikit-learn package \cite{pedregosa2011scikit}.
-Lastly, we use Annoy\cite{annoy} package to perform a fast and approximate nearest neighbor search.
-More specifically, we used bidirectional LSTMs \cite{schuster1997bidirectional} in PyTorch framework to implement the two RNNs of the Type4Py's neural model.
-To avoid overfitting the train set, we applied the Dropout regularization \cite{srivastava2014dropout} to the two input sequences except for the visible types.
-Also, we employed Adam optimizer \cite{kingma2014adam} to minimize the value of the Tripletloss function.
-The value of the neural models' hyperparameters is reported in Table \ref{tab:hyperp}.
+We implemented \name and TypeWriter in Python 3 and its ecosystem.
+We extract the discussed type hints from ASTs using LibSA4Py~\cite{libsa4py}.
+The data processing pipeline is parallelized by employing the \textit{joblib} package.
+We use NLTK \cite{loper2002nltk} for performing standard NLP tasks such as tokenization and stop work removal.
+To train the Word2Vec model, the \textit{gensim} package is used.
+For the neural model, we used bidirectional LSTMs \cite{schuster1997bidirectional} in the PyTorch framework \cite{paszke2019pytorch} to implement the two RNNs.
+Lastly, we used the Annoy\cite{annoy} package to perform a fast and approximate nearest neighbor search.
 For Typilus, we used its public implementation on GitHub \cite{typilus}.

-We performed all the experiments on Linux (Ubuntu 18.04.4 LTS).
-The computer had an Intel Xeon CPU E5-2690 v4 with 24 cores (@2.6GHz), 128 GB of RAM, and two NVIDIA GeForce GTX 1080 TIs.
-We employed the data parallelism feature of the PyTorch framework to distribute training batches between the two GPUs with the total VRAM of 22 GB.
+We performed all the experiments on a Linux operating system (Ubuntu 18.04.5 LTS).
+The computer had an AMD Ryzen Threadripper 1920X with 24 threads (@3.5GHz), 64 GB of RAM, and two NVIDIA GeForce RTX 2080 TIs.